Open a business in Koh Samui: the legal framework every foreign investor must understand before starting a business

 The most commonly used legal vehicle for operating a business in Koh Samui is the Thai private limited company, governed by the Thai Civil and Commercial Code (CCC).
 This structure is well understood by Thai authorities, banks, landlords, suppliers, and employees, and it provides limited liability protection for shareholders.

-To be validly incorporated, a Thai private limited company must have at least two shareholders, at least one director, registered capital consistent with the nature and scale of the activity, a registered office address in Thailand, and company objectives that accurately and clearly describe the intended operations.
+To be validly incorporated, a Thai private limited company must have at least two shareholders, at least one director, registered capital that matches the nature and scale of the activity, a registered office address in Thailand, and company objectives that accurately describe the intended operations.

-Although the incorporation process itself is largely procedural, company registration alone does not grant the right to operate a business.
-The legality of actual operations depends on strict compliance with other applicable legal frameworks, in particular the Foreign Business Act and sector-specific licensing regulations.
+Although the incorporation process is mostly procedural, registering a company does not automatically grant the right to operate a business.
+The legality of actual operations depends on strict compliance with other applicable legal frameworks, especially the Foreign Business Act and sector-specific licensing regulations.
 Any inconsistency between the company’s registered structure and its real activities may render the business unlawful, even if the company has been properly incorporated.

 Foreign ownership limits under the Foreign Business Act